asdfdotdev/Helios-Calendar/README.md

 1. Fork the repository and clone locally
 2. Create a branch using the `git checkout -b $BRANCH_NAME`.
 Replace `$BRANCH_NAME` with your branch name
 3. Add commits to your branch using the `git add .` and `git commit -m ""` commands.
 Push your commits to your branch with `git push origin $BRANCH_NAME`
-4. Open a Pull Request using the https://help.github.com/articles/using-pull-requests/GitHub UI.
+4. Open a Pull Request.
 5. Discuss and review your code in the [GitHub UI](https://help.github.com/articles/using-pull-requests/)
 6. Once your Pull Request has been reviewed and approved, one of the site owners will merge and deploy your Pull Request